hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Destroy - wipes data for all users, destroys the internal storage, and clears security artifacts
+### Destroy - wipes data for all users, destroys the internal storage, and clears security artifacts in Cordova
-{: #destroy-wipes-data-for-all-users-destroys-the-internal-storage-and-clears-security-artifacts }

 ```javascript
 WL.JSONStore.destroy()